Marcela Molina, DMA

 Community Engagement Director & Associate Conductor

 Jess directs the Bumblebee and Mariposa Singers at the River Rd location.
 She also directs the Northwest Choir and Shine!
-Performing Arts Camp, along with overseeing TGC's Engagement Program.
+Performing Arts Camp, along with overseeing TGC's Community Engagement Program.

 She earned a B.M. in Choral Education from Northern Arizona University in 2013 and an MM in Choral Conducting from Michigan State University in 2018.
 She has experience teaching students in grades K-12 and believes that all students deserve access to the many benefits of singing together.

 Brandi Dignum is a native Tucsonan who graduated from the University of Arizona with a Bachelor's Degree in Music Education and is certified in Orff-Schulwerk levels I-III.
 She has taught children of every age over the past 21 years; she worked with infants through Kindergarten as the Music Director for Gymboree Play and Music Programs, taught general music and choir for kindergarten through 6th grade in the Flowing Wells School District at both Walter Douglas and Richardson elementary, taught middle school choir and musical theater in the Amphitheater School District at Wilson, and is currently the Choir Director at Canyon Del Oro High School teaching grades 9-12.
 At Canyon del Oro High School she teaches concert choir, two show choirs, an adaptive choir designed to work with the neurodiverse high school population, and preschool music helping high school students learn to teach music to the onsite pre-school children aged 2 – 5 years old.

 Gloria Day, MMEd